MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/data-warehouse/quickstart.md

 >
 > Access to this feature is restricted to select titles.
 If you are interested in trying it, please contact us at [helloplayfab@microsoft.com](mailto:helloplayfab@microsoft.com).

-To enable using a dedicated compute and storage cluster, you must provide an account ID for administering databases, and in one of the following formats:
+To enable using a dedicated compute and storage cluster, you must provide an account ID for administering databases in one of the following formats:

 1. Organizational account (i.e. AAD ID)